From the Dover Express 24 December 1997 by Bob Hollingsbee.

 McMullan obviously hasn't done his research correctly as the pub is not

-quite the oldest one still open in Dover.
-I have only managed to date it
+quite the oldest one Open 2014+ in Dover.
+I have only managed to date this

-back as far as 1790, then named the "White
+back as far as 1790, not 1789 as inferred, and then it was named the "White

 opposite, changed name from the "City